 3-D printing in High tech medical

-Although you may not know, the 3D printers rapidly became one of the market’s hottest innovations.
+Although you may not know, 3D printers rapidly became one of the market’s hottest innovations.
 Such printers are also ideal for producing implants and joints used during surgery.
 3D-printed prostheses are entirely custom-made and are becoming increasingly common due to their digital ability to fit individual dimensions up to millimeters.

-Artificial organ in High tech medical
+The artificial organ in High tech medical

 Bioprinting also represents a revolutionary medical technology for further advancing 3D printing.
 Being able to replicate skin cells for skin drafts for burn victims was initially ground-breaking, but this slowly gives way to more exciting possibilities.
-Scientists developed blood vessels, synthetic ovaries, and even pancreas.
+Scientists developed blood vessels, synthetic ovaries, and even the pancreas.
 These artificial organs develop inside the patient’s body and replace the faulty original organ.
 The ability to have artificial organs that the body’s immune system will not reject is ground-breaking.
 It will save millions of patients who rely on life-saving transplants every year.

-Since the introduction of Bluetooth in 2000. its introduction in the last few years, the demand for wearable devices has increased.
+Since the introduction of Bluetooth in 2000.
+With its introduction in the last few years, the demand for wearable devices has increased.
 Mobile phones are used by people today to track steps, physical fitness, heartbeat, sleep patterns, and more.
 The advent of these wearable devices is associated with an increase in chronic diseases such as diabetes and cardiovascular disease.
 It seeks to counter them by helping patients track and enhance their physical health.